 Among the largest economies in the world, Canada holds the 15th spot.
 As an extremely wealthy nation, it also so happens to be a member of the Organization for Economic Co-Operation and Development (OECD) and is a member of the Group of Seven (G7).
 Like many other developed countries, Canada is propelled by the service industry.
-More than three quarters of its population is employed in a service-related job.
+More than three-quarters of its population is employed in a service-related job.

 What is unique about Canada’s economy, however, is its primary sector.
 That sector includes the logging and oil industries.
 Logging and oil are a major factor for Canadians and the Canadian economy.
-Manufacturing too is extremely important, and dominates much of the economy.
+Manufacturing too is extremely important and dominates much of the economy.
 Additionally, the Central Canada based automobile industry plays a major role in economic affairs by bringing in billions in revenue every year.
 The aircraft industry also supports the local economy of central Canada.
-Some commercial fishing also supports the Canadian economy, since Canada has the largest commercial fishing and seafood market of any other country.
+Some commercial fishing also supports the Canadian economy, since Canada has the largest commercial fishing and seafood market in any other country.

-Thanks to the aforementioned sectors, Canada has a strong per capita income rate, and healthy trade relations.
+Thanks to the aforementioned sectors, Canada has a strong per capita income rate and healthy trade relations.
 These factors continue to encourage new businesses from foreign countries to do business in Canada.
 To establish a credible and professional business in Canada, the first step is to build a local presence.
 This can be done with Canada toll free numbers.
 Let’ s learn more about what they are and how they work.

 What are Canada Toll Free Numbers?